lyokha/nginx-combined-upstreams-module/README.md

 ### Where this can be useful

-A singlet upstream declares a single server with fallback mode.
-This can be used to manage sticky HTTP sessions when backend servers identify themselves using a proper mechanism such as HTTP cookies.
+A singlet upstream acts like a single server with fallback mode.
+This can be used to manage sticky HTTP sessions when backend servers identify themselves with a proper mechanism such as HTTP cookies.

 ```nginx
 upstream  uhost {